wazuh/wazuh-dashboard-plugins/public/components/search-bar/query-language/aql.md

+**WARNING: The search bar was changed and this language needs some adaptations to work.**

 # Query Language - AQL

 AQL (API Query Language) is a query language based in the `q` query parameters of the Wazuh API